eirikmn/INLA.ews/README.md

 ```

 The plot below shows the estimated posterior marginal mean for the
-lag-one correlation coefficient in the above example, with 95% credible
+lag-one correlation coefficient (blue) in the above example, with 95%
-intervals included.
-The black line represents the ‘true’ development of
+credible intervals included (red).
+The black line represents the ‘true’
-the memory.
+development of the memory.

 <img src="man/figures/README-plot-1.png" width="80%" />